 Given these reasons, businesses often strive to improve the perceived quality of their products or services as a strategic move to enhance their market performance and customer relationships.

-It only makes sense to assume that if a person could stop and pick up a product under your banner without much of a thought process as to whether or not to actually buy it, it’s because they see it as the be-all-end-all for their purposes.
+It only makes sense to assume that if a person could stop and pick up a product under your banner without much thought as to whether or not to buy it, it’s because they see it as the be-all-end-all for their purposes.

 It’s subjective

 More often than not, quality is more a subjective matter than it is an objective one.
-A brand could have every right to boast its overall quality, backed with empirical evidence that’s widely available for all to see.
+A brand could have every right to boast its overall quality and manufacturing, backed with empirical evidence widely available for all to see.

-But it can’t complain if the consumer slides by it and goes for something that may or may not be inferior in quality in a second’s notice.
+But it can’t complain if the consumer slides by it and goes for competitive products that may be inferior in manufacturing quality in a second’s notice.

-A consumer’s thoughts on whether or not something is any good is something we can never accurately gauge.
+We can never accurately gauge a consumer’s thoughts on whether or not something is good.
 Indeed, perceived quality is an intangible metric that brands benefit from.

-The objective quality of a product or service pales in comparison when put up against subjective quality.
-Moods, character type, random conditions and many other aspects that each and every consumer has are what govern perceived quality ultimately.
+A product or service’s objective quality pales compared to subjective quality.
+Moods, character type, random conditions, and many other aspects that every consumer has ultimately govern perceived quality.

 It’s interesting to note a few things in the same realm of perceived quality.

-Brands always have the capability to flip the perceived quality of their products from red to green at a moment’s notice.
-Branding activities are any company’s greatest weapon when it comes to swaying the tides of consumer perception.
+Brands can always flip the perceived quality of their products from red to green at a moment’s notice.
+Branding activities are any company’s greatest weapon to implement how people feel about a brand successfully.

 This is why premium soft drinks use heavier plastic in their bottles, even when there is no rational reason to do so.

-Through refining aspects such as customer service, guides, overall product improvements or discounts, brands can easily manipulate the populace to grab their stuff much easier.
+By refining aspects such as customer service, guides, overall product improvements or discounts, brands can easily manipulate the populace to grab their stuff.

 A decision to extend warranties on automobiles or electronics, discounts on various after-purchase services such as maintenance and product servicing, or even slashing the price for a limited time can dramatically improve perceived quality.